Massive Oracle sales re-org to accelerate cloud cash drive

 From Oracle’s new fiscal year, starting June 1, each Oracle customer will have a single account manager – instead of multiple managers for each Oracle product they use.

 The re-org has been described as Oracle’s biggest for a decade.
-From the start of June there will be one account manager for each of Oracle’s pillar products - database, middleware, BI and hardware.

-Pillar sales engineers are - as a result - being chopped and will be replaced by a breed of Oracle employee currently in short supply - Enterprise Cloud Architects.
+From the start of June there will be one account manager for each of Oracle’s Pillar products – database, middleware, BI and hardware.
+Pillar sales engineers are, as a result, being chopped and will be replaced by a breed of Oracle employee currently in short supply – enterprise cloud architects.

-Oracle’s measure of mid-size varies from country to country, but generally covers the 100 – 150 accounts outside its top 35.

-Accounts in this 100 – 150 bracket have up to now been served by Pillar Sales and that will now change.
+Accounts in this 100-150 bracket have up to now been served by Pillar Sales.
+This will now change.

 Oracle Digital has offices in Dublin, Amsterdam and Malaga.